mozaki99/SLA-Ticket-Handling-with-Jira/README.md

 <h1>SLA Ticket Handling with Jira</h1>

 <h2>Description</h2>
 My project consists of an overview of the process that takes place when a ticket is submitted in Jira, a ticketing system that is freely available.
 The process would include the steps from: creating the ticket, receiving the ticket, assigning it to the correct agent, doing a post-incident write up and finally adding the incident to a knowledge base.
 For this project, I created an imaginary organisation and a simulated ticket for a printer ghosting problem.
 The aim of the project is to resolve the ticket, then add it to the knowledge base.
-Once it's in the knowledge base, I will simulate a customer to search for the issue in the customer portal, and search for an issue, which I should then see in the search bar the article which has been posted on how to resolve this specific problem.
+Once it's in the knowledge base, I will simulate a customer to search for the issue in the customer portal, which I should then see in the search bar the article which I created on how to resolve this specific problem.

 <br />